Anoop072001/fash_deal/README.md

 [https://www.loom.com/share/b91aa566101d4883894c92f9e5fc64db]
 ## How it Works ?
 1. Open the app
-2. Register with you're email and password/ Log in with your email and password(If already registered)
+2. Register with you're email and password/ Log in with your email and password(If already registered)//Pls Be patient it might take a few mins(or use email-anoop@gmail.com || password - wasdww  (only if registeration not working)).
 3. Surf through it ,find what you want and since its a dummy app you cannot buy anything but will take you to the site for transaction
 4. There is a account icon in top left corner , You can go there and find about us.
 ## Libraries used